PolyachenkoYA/QDMS_2025/tutorials/5_GPU_Comp_using_QUICK/README.md

 sander -O   # -O forces overwriting of existing output files
 # Run in parallel on CPU
 mpirun -np 16 sander.MPI -O
+#Rename the prmtop file as inp.prmtop and mdcrd file as mdcrd.nc
+mv prmtop inp.prmtop
+mv mdcrd mdcrd.nc
 ```
+Go to `https://molstar.org/viewer/` and upload `inp.prmtop` and `mdcrd.nc` files to the Model and Coordinates under Load Trajectory.
+You should be able to visualize the trajectory.

-Then inspect the output file mdout and visualize the MD trajectory
+Or inspect the output file mdout and visualize the MD trajectory with vmd
-with vmd
 ```
 vmd -parm7 prmtop -netcdf mdcrd
 ```